openstack/barbican/doc/source/setup/plugin_backends.rst

 * HSM devices generally have limited storage capacity so a deployment will have to watch its stored keys size proactively to remain under the limit constraint.
-This is more applicable in KMIP backend than with PKCS11 backend because of plugin's different storage apporach.
+This is more applicable in KMIP backend than with PKCS11 backend because of plugin's different storage approach.
 This aspect can also result from above use case scenario where deployment is storing non-sensitive (from dev/test environment) encryption keys in HSM.
 * Barbican running as IaaS service or platform component where some class of